 Cleavage refers to a straight crack in a diamond along one of it’s four crystallographic planes.
 It shows no signs of feathering, but it is a serious internal flaw and can cause the diamond to completely fracture into pieces.

 Internal graining is only seen under magnification and is simply the way the diamond’s atomic structure flowed when it formed.
 It can be present to a greater or lesser degree, and is unique to each diamond.

 Needles are long thin diamond crystals inside the gemstone.

 Laser Lines are not natural flaws.
 Rather, they are a result of Clarity Enhancing the diamond.
 Sometimes a diamond’s flaws are somewhat fixable, and a company will use a laser to drill into the stone to access inclusions, or other defects, and then vaporize them.
 But wait!
-That leaves a hole in the diamond… Well, yes, it does.
+Doesn’t that leave a whole in the diamond?
+Well, yes, it does.
 Since the hole is the size of a human hair or smaller, it’s not usually such a bad thing since you’re usually removing large bits of carbon or crystals, but it can affect the stability of the stone.
-One can go in and Fill the Holes that are in the diamond, but this is frowned upon by the majority of the jewelry community, as it is fracture filling, and must legally be disclosed before sale because it badly affects the value.
+One can go in and fill the holes that are in the diamond, but this is frowned upon by the majority of the jewelry community.
+Known as fracture filling, this process must be legally disclosed before sale because it badly affects the value.

 So, you’ll notice that the majority of these are things that one would only notice under magnification and with some serious training.
 I don’t know about you, but I don’t carry a magnifying instrument with me everywhere I go- and I’m a jeweler!
 I’m more than happy to look at jewelry and gemstones with my own two eyes and thoroughly enjoy the pretty sparkles.